RednibCoding/basm/README.md

 # Testing

-In the `examples folder` are some test programs.
+In the `examples folder` are several test programs.
 You can execute them all with the `test.bat` or `test.sh` script, depending on your platform.

 # TODO